-Whether it’s working with my webmaster, my computer expert, or doing the office paperwork, I schedule ongoing maintenance.
+Whether it’s working with my webmaster, my computer expert, or doing the office admin, I schedule ongoing maintenance.

 HUGE in the non-overwhelm department.

-Your Takeaway: No matter your area of expertise, incorporating ‘non-overwhelm’ steps can add peace to your business process.
+Your Takeaway: No matter your area of expertise, incorporating ‘non-overwhelm’ steps can add peace to your business processes.

-Note: I’d be glad to help you think through your possibilities in creating a more peaceful environment.
-I promise: no invoice, and it’s not a sales call!
+Note: I’d be glad to help you get past business owner overwhelm!
+Let’s think through possibilities in creating your more peaceful environment.

 What is your favorite way to build ‘non-overwhelm’ into your schedule?

-Please share in the Comments section, send this post to a business buddy, and subscribe so you won’t miss my helpful tech and text posts.
+Please share in the comments section, send this post to a buddy, and subscribe so you won’t miss my other helpful tech and text posts.

 I promise: no inbox stuffing or sharing your personal information.